griffithlab/rnaseq_tutorial_wiki/Lectures.md

-This page contains links to current versions of lecture and tutorial presentations.
+##Current versions of lecture and tutorial presentations.

 ###CSHL Advanced Sequencing Technologies and Applications (2014)